izarscharf/Biophysikalisches-Praktikum/README.md

 Since we all want to benefit from the sharing,
 please make the effort to write nice code.

+**Please do not push too often, finish your work inside your group and only then push it to the repo**
+**you can all imagine the chaos of 60 people pushing and pulling all week long.**
+**This is not supposed to be a git for cooperation but for sharing only.**

 # Group Task Distribution:

 As we can see in the task dist. by the end of week one we should have assembled the entirety